mgatelabs/DesktopTourManager/README.md

 # Releasing

+## Windows

+1. From the source directory, run "npm run prerelease"
+1. From the app directory, run "npm run package-win"

+## Mac

-1. From the source directory, run "npm run release"
+1. From the source directory, run "npm run prerelease"
+2. From the app directory, run "npm run package-mac"
+3. From the app directory, run "npm run package-mac2"
+4. From the app directory, run "npm run package-mac3"

 # Issues

+## Build

 1. This uses a image modification library to process images.
 The process to install this module was messy and not fun.
 The process on the mac was not painful at all, but I have all development tools installed.

-2. The tool doesn't like complex file names.
-So please avoid undescores, and spaces.
-Also the files names will be hidden, so its fine to name stuff like something-very-important.png

 # Tips